 Would you know if your doctor was overcharging you or leaving out important information?
 Learn the most common eye doctor myths below, and prepare yourself with a list of questions before your next visit.
 It never hurts to ask!

-Optometrists, who have a doctor of optometry degree, check you for routine eye health and prescriptions, while ophthalmologists, who have their MD, are additionally able to perform invasive surgeries and procedures.
-Over the years, the lines between these two eye professionals has blurred, as all 50 states widened regulations to allow optometrists to treat many of the same medical conditions that ophthalmologists previously treated.
+Over the years, the line between these two eye professionals has blurred, as all 50 states widened regulations to allow optometrists to treat many of the same medical conditions that ophthalmologists previously treated.

 Truth #3: Online is a great place to buy glasses.

 The internet is an easy and often less expensive place to buy glasses.
-Online, you can find cheaper versions of designer glasses, as well as normal reading glasses.
-Some retail prices at the store or a private practice are often marked up over 50 times the manufacturing price.
-Because most eye doctors want you to buy glasses from them, make sure to check out the selection online first.
+Online, you may find cheaper versions of designer glasses, as well as normal reading glasses.
+Because most eye doctors want you to buy glasses from them, make sure to check out the selection online also.
 Your wallet (and your eyes) will thank you!
-For more info on buying glasses online, at the pharmacy, or with your eye doctor, check out our guide to buying reading glasses, or visit our store.
-You can find everything from computer glasses to reading sunglasses without leaving your couch.
-How easy is that?

 Eye doctors are required by law to give you your eyeglasses prescription after the exam, enabling you to buy glasses wherever you want.
 It wasn’t until the early 2000s that they had to do the same with contact lenses.
-Under this law, a doctor can no longer make you buy your lenses from his or her office once the in-office exam is complete.

 For the first five years of their lives, children’s eyes develop rapidly.
 Pediatric ophthalmologists and optometrists are specially trained to identify and treat vision problems in kids.
-Find a pediatric ophthalmologist or optometrist close to you.
-If your child shows signs of needing glasses, avoid mass retailers and use a shop that specializes in kids’ glasses, since fitting their prescription and frames can get tricky.

 Laser surgery — the most common refractive surgery that alters the eye to correct vision — continues to grow in popularity.
 However, even with the best equipment, surgeons must be consistent in getting their lasers updated regularly to help guarantee a safe performance.
 When shopping for a laser surgeon, ask doctors how often they perform treatments.
 A good resource to research laser options is the Food and Drug Administration (FDA) informational site (FDA.gov).